What does status code 419 Page Expired mean?

 In conclusion

 The 419 status code is a bit of an outlier.
-Not official code, but in many Laravel environments just part of the daily error handling.
-It is frustrating, because vague - but at the same time useful, because it pinpoints one specific category of problems: your request is no longer valid at this time.
+Not official code, but in many Laravel environments simply part of daily error handling.
+It is frustrating because vague, but at the same time useful because it points out one specific category of problems: your request is no longer valid at this time.

 Picture of David Ladiges